Your twins won’t always get sick at the same time, but sometimes they do.

 Lay out the supplies you’ll need for late night baby care before you go to sleep.
 Put the thermometer, Tylenol, tissues, water bottle, etc. all where you’ll be able to easily locate them.

 Remember, you’ll wake up groggy and won’t be able to think straight.
-Make it easy for yourself.
+Make it easy for yourself and get your preparations in place before you go to sleep.

 Keep a Log